Saturday, June 17, 2023

 You look upon the world with a strange disgust, for you see things that others do not.
 Your vision fills with strange objects, dazzling lights, floating globs of vitreous, and other shadowy things.
 With time and effort, you have learned to embrace the power brought upon by these sigils by purposefully accepting them, receiving power from their originator.
 Whatever that may be.

 Whenever you take an Optithaum template, you gain an Occlusion from the table below.
-For every two templates you take, you gain an additional Occlusion.
+For every two templates you take, gain an additional Occlusion.

 Roll for 1d10 Occlusions